-Cantilever racking is a storage system which is especially useful for storing awkward to handle products such as lengths of timber, steel tubing or lengths of drain pipe.
-It can also be used for storing odd shaped items such as furniture.
+Cantilever racking is a storage system which, due to its open design, is especially useful for storing awkward to handle products such as lengths of timber, steel tubing or lengths of drain pipe that would not otherwise fit into a standard pallet storage system.
+Longer, heavier items can be stored horizontally, resting across multiple arms, while it can also be used for storing odd shaped items such as furniture.

 Cantilevers are a racking type where beams are anchored at only one end.
 The clear space underneath the beam and no supporting columns makes it an eminently flexible storage system.

 Depending on the item stored, Cantilever Racking can be located either inside a warehouse or outside.
 So, for instance, fast moving plastic tubing which is unlikely to deteriorate in wet, cold, or hot conditions, could easily be stored outside.

 Other items that are suited to Cantilever Racking are timber, cut or uncut, carpet, steel trusses, piping and beams.

 Before we start on the subject of cantilever racking in warehouses, appreciating how it is used in major construction projects can help understand why it is so useful in a warehouse.